NativeScript/docs-v8/nativescript-core/Application.md

 ## Cross-platform application events

-These events are the application-state related.
+These are Nativescript events for both platforms.
 /// flavor javascript

 ```javascript